JNRowe-retired/Dolt/README.markdown

     twitter.users.show(screen_name="tswicegood")

 Notice the similarities?
-This way, you can use the official API docs to figure out how your'e supposed to interact with the object that represents it.
+This way, you can use the official API docs to figure out how you're supposed to interact with the object that represents it.
 No extra documentation needed.